-At 8.15am, every morning, the duty manger will meet with the TIC's to go over any feedback from the previous day, over the roster of the day and what is require and to answer any questions.
+At 8.15am, every morning, the duty manger will meet with the TIC's to go over any feedback from the previous day, over the roster of the day and what is required and to answer any questions.
 TIC's can ask parents to be part of this meeting.
 At this meeting any weather related changes will also be discussed.

 It is important that activities start on time and that both adults and children are present from the start.
-It is easy to loose track of time during morning tea, runtimes and afternoon tea breaks, be sure to ing the bell 5-10minutes prior to the start of activity, to allow for last minute toilet needs and to check correct clothing and footwear.
+It is easy to loose track of time during morning tea, lunch times and afternoon tea breaks, be sure to ring the bell 5-10 minutes prior to the start of activity, to allow for last minute toilet needs and to check for correct clothing and footwear.
+Correct clothing and footwear applies to adults too.